camposamanda/tutorials/your_first_github_commit_quick_demo.md

 ## 3) Create your .gitignore file

 - go to [this website](https://www.toptal.com/developers/gitignore/) to create it for you
 - once in this website in the 'create space' add all the file formats you know you are using in this folder.
-Do not overthink it, you can add just one and move forward!
+Do not overthink it, you can add just one (the format of the file from step 1) and move forward!
 - once you click on add, a new tab will open.
 Copy the content and paste it in you text editor of preference.
 Save it as '.gitignore' in your local repository.
 **Pro tip: In the last line include all the folders you do NOT wish to sync with your remote repository.
 They will remain hidden from your sync.
 It should be in the format 'my_hidden_folder_name/'**
 - use Ctrl+h to reveal the .gitignore file in your local computer